anattadesign/anatta-documentation/docs/src/developer-guide/README.md

 :::

 ## Deployment
-To deploy the project on the Github pages move to the docs directory and run the following command
+To deploy the project on the Github pages move to the docs directory and run the following command.

     bash deploy.sh